Hectoraisin/hectoraisin/README.md

     <img src ="https://img.shields.io/badge/Telegram-2CA5E0?style=for-the-badge&logo=telegram&logoColor=white" />
   </a>
 </p>
+<p align = 'center'>You can also reach me via  <a href = "mailto:tomisinolujinmi@gmail.com">tomisinolujinmi@gmail.com</a></p>

+<h2></h2>

+<p>I have three years of experience in writing technical content, blogs, and articles.
+I have worked with leading consumer technology website, MakeUseOf, and embedded news blog, CNX Software.
+I'm currently learning Python and Git, and look forward to gaining more experience in the technical writing field. </p>
 <!--
 **Hectoraisin/hectoraisin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.